Help us improve EA Help! Take Survey No, Thanks

 Statutory rights

-As a consumer in Denmark, you have certain statutory rights under local law.
+As a consumer, you have certain statutory rights under local law.
+For a period of two years (or longer for live services digital content), the physical disc, and the digital content, as may be updated from time to time, shall be without material defects.
 These are your legal rights and may allow you to request a repair, a partial refund, or a full refund or replacement for a faulty EA game or other offering from the retailer that you bought it from.

-For detailed information, visit the Denmark Consumer website.
+For detailed information, visit the Consumer website for your country:

 Statutory rights